Most Rev. Daniel E. Garcia was installed as the sixth bishop of Austin on September 18, 2025.

 In 2014, he was appointed Vicar General and Moderator of the Curia for the Diocese of Austin by Archbishop Joe S. Vásquez.
 The following year, Pope Francis appointed him Auxiliary Bishop of Austin.

 In 2018, Pope Francis named Bishop Garcia the Bishop of the Diocese of Monterey, California.
+Pope Leo XIV named Bishop Garcia as the sixth bishop of Austin and he was installed on September 18, 2025.

 Bishop Garcia has served on the U.S. Conference of Catholic Bishops (USCCB) Committee on Communications and the Committee on Divine Worship.
 He also chaired the Subcommittee on Divine Worship in Spanish and currently continues to serve on that subcommittee.
 He is also a member of the Board of Directors for Catholic Relief Services.
+He currently serves as the Chair of the newly established Subcommittee for the Promotion of Racial Justice and Reconciliation which commenced their work November 2025.
+(Biografía)